 If successful, such an undertaking will enable you to find a market for your financial commodity enabling you to finally make a sale.
 As such, market making is simply a process characterized by the involvement of market experts or specialist intermediaries who aid sellers of financial commodities to find potential buyers creating a market for such commodities.

 What is a Market Maker?

-As discussed herein above, market making involves intermediary specialist or market experts.
-These individuals or agencies as the case might be who facilitate that linkage between willing sellers and potential buyers are the ones referred to as market makers.
+As discussed herein above, market making involves intermediary specialists and market experts.
+These individuals and agencies, as might be the case, who facilitate that linkage between willing sellers and potential buyers are the ones referred to as market makers.

 What Do Market Makers Do?

 The inability to find potential buyers ready to buy financial commodities or the inability to find willing sellers in the event buyers place orders in regards to said commodities disrupts smooth flow of the market.
-By facilitating timely linkage between willing sellers and potential buyers, market makers restore that smooth market flow consequently ensuring high market volatility.
+By facilitating timely linkages between willing sellers and potential buyers, market makers restore that smooth market flow, consequently ensuring high market volatility.

 How Does Market Making Work?

 To begin with, it is vital to understand that market makers have no inherent interests whatsoever in regards to the commodities that pass through them.
 This doesn’t mean that they do not benefit from the market making process in any way otherwise nobody will get involved in such activities.
 These intermediaries basically buy commodities from willing sellers and sell them to potential and interested buyers at a markup price.